BoweryFarming/peerage_ec2/README.md

     end
 ```

-Note that the latest hex version may be higher than what is listed here.
-You can find the latest version on [hex](https://hex.pm/packages/peerage).
+Note that the latest hex versions may be higher than what is listed here.
+You can find the latest version on hex for [peerage](https://hex.pm/packages/peerage) and [peerage_ec2](https://hex.pm/packages/peerage_ec2).
 You should match the version or alternatively you can use a looser version constraint like `"~> 1.0"`.

 ## Usage